intentframe/intentframe/deploy/dev/README.md

 ```

 `OPENAI_API_KEY` is **dropped from the env** before the fetch in step 4, so the
-value the supervisor (and `intentframe-core`) sees provably comes from Vault.
+value the supervisor (and `intentframe-server`) sees provably comes from Vault.

 ## Prerequisites